 The Company's accounting policies are to defer (i.e., capitalize) the expenditures incurred in exploring its mineral properties.
-Gross exploration expenditures in the first quarter fiscal 2011 amounted to \$106,820 and were incurred largely on the Ontario properties (90% of total expenditures).
+Gross exploration expenditures in the first nine months 2011 amounted to approximately \$242,700, of which approximately \$105,000 was incurred on geology and geophysics, and \$72,200 was incurred on land tenure expenditures.
+Expenditures on the Company's properties in Ontario (\$128,400) accounted for slightly more than 50% of the exploration expenditures in the period..